This was part of Topological Data Analysis

 A simplicial extension of node2vec

-Speaker: Celia Hacker (Ecole Polytechnique Fédérale de Lausanne)
+Celia Hacker, Ecole Polytechnique Fédérale de Lausanne

-Date: April 26, 2021
+Monday, April 26, 2021

-The well known node2vec algorithm has been used to explore network structures and represent the nodes of a graph in a vector space in a way that reflects the structure of the graph.
+Abstract: The well known node2vec algorithm has been used to explore network structures and represent the nodes of a graph in a vector space in a way that reflects the structure of the graph.
 Random walks in node2vec have been used to study the local structure through pairwise interactions.
 Our motivation for this project comes from a desire to understand higher-order relationships by a similar approach.
 To this end, we propose an extension of node2vec to a method for representing the k-simplices of a simplicial complex into Euclidean space.
 In this presentation I outline a way to do this by performing random walks on simplicial complexes, which have a greater variety of adjacency relations to take into account than in the case of graphs.
 The walks on simplices are then used to obtain a representation of the simplices.
 We will show cases in which this method can uncover the roles of higher order simplices in a network and help understand structures in graphs that cannot be seen by using just the random walks on the nodes.